jbennett1/EasyFile/README.md

 inside of this repo.
 The VC folder (representing the VC++ / Visual C++ compiler, used in the Visual Studio IDE) contain the required files for successful compliation when using VC++.
 Similarly, the MinGW folder (representing the MinGW / Windows GCC compiler, used in a lot of IDEs) contains the exact same files, with added includes and/or functions for successful compliation when using MinGW.

-4) Other OS support **has not** been tested, *however*, because EasyFile doesn't use any specific Windows libraries, therefore it *should* compile.
+4) Other OS support **has not** been tested, *however*, EasyFile doesn't use any specific Windows libraries, therefore it *should* compile.
 Attempt the MinGW solution should you wish to compile on other systems, as GCC is the norm for most operating systems.

 # How To Use
 1) First of all, download the files from the download page on GitHub *not the source code pages*.
 The download will be a zip file containing a directory, which contains the two header files.